pwafire/pwafire/packages/pwafire/README.md

-## Progressive Web Apps API of APIs (Sponsor us)
+# Progressive Web Apps API of APIs (Sponsor us)

 Build Scalable Progressive Web Apps.
 Start via [docs.pwafire.org](https://docs.pwafire.org/get-started) site.

-Welcome to **@pwafire v.4.0.0** which is the second iterational foundation for our next generation of the pwafire api.
-Note that, this release was a breaking change, before upgrading, check the documentations first.

-### Breaking change for v4.0.0 moving forward

-All **responses** returned have a new `ok` value, a boolean type which replaces `success` value, a boolean as shown below;
+## About pwafire library

+An open-source library and framework for building fast, reliable, and engaging Progressive Web Apps (PWAs).
+It provides developers with a set of tools and resources to simplify the process of creating PWAs, including pre-built components, templates, and best practices.
+PWA Fire is designed to be easy to use and adaptable to a wide range of use cases, from simple blogs to complex web applications.
+Its goal is to empower developers to build high-quality PWAs that provide a native app-like experience to users, regardless of their device or platform

-### API Spec
+## API Spec

 For all promise types, the promise value returned is an object - might include additional data for example, **Contacts API** returns an additional **contacts** value.